zhvng/open-musiclm/README.md

 You can use the `--return_coarse_wave` flag to skip the fine stage and reconstruct audio from coarse tokens alone.

+## Checkpoints
+You can download experimental checkpoints for the musiclm_large_small_context model [here](https://drive.google.com/drive/u/0/folders/1347glwEc-6XWulfU7NGrFrYTvTnjeVJE).
+To fine tune the model, call the train scripts with the `--fine_tune_from` flag.

 # Thank you
 * [Okio](https://okio.ai/) for providing compute to train the model!
 Okio is a startup that is developing Nendo - an open source generative music tool-suite that re-imagines music.
 If you're interested check them out at [okio.ai](https://okio.ai/)